n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.ghost.md

 # Ghost

-Ghost node allows you to automate work in the Ghost platform and integrate Ghost with other applications. n8n has built-in support for a wide range of Ghost features, which includes basic operations like creating, updating, deleting, and getting posts for the Admin and content API.
+The Ghost node allows you to automate work in the Ghost platform and integrate Ghost with other applications. n8n has built-in support for a wide range of Ghost features, which includes basic operations like creating, updating, deleting, and getting posts for the Admin and content API.

 On this page, you'll find a list of operations the Ghost node supports and links to more resources.